Gretha-074/Gretha-074/README.md

 ###

 <p align="left"> I am an Aspiring Data Scientist pursuing an Honours Bachelor of Computer Science and Mathematics (Data Science) at University of Ottawa.
 I bring hands-on experience from roles with Elections Canada and the Public Service Commission of Canada, where I built data models, improved data quality, and supported analytics and automation using Python, SQL, and Power BI.
-I am passionate bout turning complex data into actionable insights.
+I am passionate about turning complex data into actionable insights.
 Stay tuned for upcoming projects! </p>

 ###